Hubble Space Telescope: Outreach activities

 NASA considered it important for the Space Telescope to capture the public's imagination, given the considerable contribution of taxpayers to its construction and operational costs.
 After the difficult early years when the faulty mirror severely dented Hubble's reputation with the public, the first servicing mission allowed its rehabilitation as the corrected optics produced numerous remarkable images.

 Several initiatives have helped to keep the public informed about Hubble activities.

 In the United States, outreach efforts are coordinated by the Space Telescope Science Institute (STScI) Office for Public Outreach, which was established in 2000 to ensure that U.S. taxpayers saw the benefits of their investment in the space telescope program.
 To that end, STScI operates the HubbleSite.org website.
 The Hubble Heritage Project, operating out of the STScI, provides the public with high-quality images of the most interesting and striking objects observed.
 The Heritage team is composed of amateur and professional astronomers, as well as people with backgrounds outside astronomy, and emphasizes the aesthetic nature of Hubble images.
 The Heritage Project is granted a small amount of time to observe objects which, for scientific reasons, may not have images taken at enough wavelengths to construct a full-color image.

 Since 1999, the leading Hubble outreach group in Europe has been the Hubble European Space Agency Information Centre (HEIC).
 This office was established at the Space Telescope European Coordinating Facility in Munich, Germany.
 HEIC's mission is to fulfill HST outreach and education tasks for the European Space Agency.
 The work is centered on the production of news and photo releases that highlight interesting Hubble results and images.
 These are often European in origin, and so increase awareness of both ESA's Hubble share (15%) and the contribution of European scientists to the observatory.
 ESA produces educational material, including a videocast series called Hubblecast designed to share world-class scientific news with the public.

 The Hubble Space Telescope has won two Space Achievement Awards from the Space Foundation, for its outreach activities, in 2001 and 2010.

-A replica of the Hubble Space Telescope is on the courthouse lawn in Marshfield, Missouri, the hometown of namesake Edwin P. Hubble.
+A replica of the Hubble Space Telescope is displayed on the courthouse lawn in Marshfield, Missouri, the hometown of namesake Edwin P. Hubble.